 Here are some photos from breaktime at Tri-County Humane Society.
 There's a nice copse of Aspen and Cedar behind the building that the birds enjoy.
+This page will be updated as opportunities come along.

 Click the thumbnails for high-res versions.